Jump to:

 Alsatian Choucroute Garnie with Smoked Meats

-German Sauerkraut Soup with Sausage & Potato
+German Sauerkraut Soup with Sausage and Potato

 Ingredients

-- 2 tbsp olive or vegetable oil
+- 2 tablespoon olive or vegetable oil

-- 1 medium onion, diced
+- 1 medium onion diced

-- 2 medium Yukon Gold potatoes, peeled and diced
+- 2 medium Yukon Gold potatoes peeled and diced

 - 2 cups drained and rinsed sauerkraut*